She Fought Alone: Plot

 While at the movies one night, Caitlin finds out Ethan is dating another girl.
 Upset, she confronts him.
 Trying to keep up a tough image, he claims they were never serious, but she responds that she sees right through him before leaving.
 Back at home, she receives a visit from Jace, who lies his way into her home by saying that he wants to comfort her.
-Inside, he tries to kiss her, but when she refuses, he becomes aggressive and ends up raping her while her little sister listens through the door, unaware that her sister is being assaulted.
+Inside, he tries to kiss her, but when she refuses, he rapes her while her little sister, Junie, listens through the door, unaware that her older sister is being assaulted.

-The next day, she distances herself from everyone, not wanting to talk to her mother.
+The next day, she distances herself from everyone, not wanting to talk to her mother, Avon.
 When Avon demands to know what happened last night, Caitlin admits that Jace raped her.
 However, Avon doesn't believe Caitlin, claiming that she probably seduced him.
 Feeling betrayed, she leaves home, only to be told the same by her friends.
 She directly accuses Jace of rape, but nobody believes her, and the rest of Caitlin's friends soon turn their back on her.
 Determined to prove she is not lying, she goes to the hospital for an examination, but the doctors can't find any sign of rape because of the fact she was already sexually active before being raped.
 Nevertheless, Avon decides to believe her and offers to press charges, but Caitlin responds she just wants to forget everything that happened.